Ortus-Solutions/ContentBox/workbench/Developer.md

 ```

 **Vendor Libraries**

+All the JS/CSS libraries that are not in bower and will be copied by Grunt to their appropriate destinations:
+* `contentbox-admin/includes/js`
+* `contentbox-admin/includes/css`

-All JS files in the `workbench/devincludes/js` directory will be optimized by Grunt and deployed, recursively, to the `contentbox-admin/includes/css` directory.
+All JS files in the `workbench/devincludes/js` directory will be optimized by Grunt and deployed, recursively, to the `contentbox-admin/includes/js` directory.
 For libraries, which should be compiled in to that directory for loading at runtime, please use the `workbench/devincludes/vendor` directory or add them to the `preLib` or `postLib` compilations, if used globaly.

 **Plugins**